anotherline/anotherline/README.md

 ## To-Dos

 - build API and move server logic, accordingly
-- app_server/_includes/appointmentLogic.jade: simplify appointments output by sorting it out by academic semesters, most recent to last item.
+- <code>app_server/_includes/appointmentLogic.jade</code>: simplify appointments output by sorting it out by academic semesters, most recent to last item.
-- app_server/_includes/appointmentLogic.jade: appointment semesters need a cleaner output, e.g., instead of Fall 2011, Spring 2011, Summer 2013, I want it to be Fall 2011-Spring 2011, Summer 2013
+- <code>app_server/_includes/appointmentLogic.jade</code>: appointment semesters need a cleaner output, e.g., instead of Fall 2011, Spring 2011, Summer 2013, I want it to be Fall 2011-Spring 2011, Summer 2013
+- <code>app_server/_includes/publicationLogic.jade</code>: the forthcoming conditional needs to be completed for all pub types.
-- app_server/_includes/publicationLogic.jade: needs conditional statements to account for other data parameters, such as available hyperlinks to works, or dropdown/pop-up feature if abstract for a work is available, etc.
+- <code>app_server/_includes/publicationLogic.jade</code>: needs conditional statements to account for other data parameters, such as available hyperlinks to works, or dropdown/pop-up feature if abstract for a work is available, etc.
-- app_server/_includes/publicationLogic.jade: make sure all hyperlinks are Web accessible
+- <code>app_server/_includes/publicationLogic.jade</code>: make sure all hyperlinks are Web accessible
 - create more jade templates for the CVs; currently, there are two: <code>cv-template-dropdown.jade</code> and <code>cv-template-traditional.jade</code>.

 ## Contributors